 Creativity is often said to belong only to artists.
 In fact, it belongs to everyone, and as the late physician/author Edward de Bono says, “There is no doubt that creativity is the most important human resource of all.
 Without creativity, there would be no progress, and we would be forever repeating the same patterns.”

-Staff at Redeemer Senior Health & Rehab believe deeply in creativity.
+Staff at Redeemer Health Care Center believe deeply in creativity.
 Their interest in bringing creative projects to their community brought them to the Metro Regional Arts Council to apply for funding.
 Funds were granted so Redeemer could bring teaching artists from Community Programs in the Arts (COMPAS) to Grandma’s House Children’s Center, which provides child care at Redeemer.

 Teaching artists worked with residents forty five minutes a week and then worked separately with children on the following projects: